 Now that you know what it does, the next thing is to understand its location.
 This is key mostly during the maintenance period.

-The fuel pressure regulator is mostly located at the end of fuel rails in most cars.
+The fuel pressure regulator is mostly located at the end of the fuel rails in most cars.
 It will also be connected to the car injectors.
 So, follow the fuel rail on the engine up to the end, and you should find the fuel pressure regulator.

 The location might change in different car models.
 You could check the car’s manual to find out where the fuel pressure regulator is located.
 Or consult with your mechanic to find out more about its location.